 This week is National Suicide Prevention Week which focuses on raising public awareness and funds to support suicide prevention.

 Although suicide can often be prevented, the statistics can be haunting.
 Suicide is the 10th leading cause of death in the United States with more than 44,000 people dying in 2020.
-According to Mental Health America, since the COVID-19 pandemic began to spread rapidly in March 2020, over 178,000 people have reported frequent suicidal ideation.

 If you or a loved one is in trouble, know two things: 1.
 You are not alone, and 2.
 There is hope.
 When we start to understand the risk factors, warning signs, and ways to reach out for help ourselves and how to help each other through crises, we can change the conversation about suicide and help prevent these tragic suicide attempts and deaths.
 Per the National Alliance on Mental Illness (NAMI), warning signs that someone may be considering suicide include: